harrytucker/lego-scoreboard/MANUAL.md

 - `LEGO_APP_TYPE`: The application type.
 Supports `'bristol'`, for use in the Bristol final, and `'uk'`, for use in the UK final. the main differences are the customisations to the scoreboard due to the different format of the finals and number of teams.

 ## Database
-The database layout is below. the metadat key is:
+The database layout is below. the metadata key is:
 - `PK`: Primary key.
 - `U`: Unique value.
 This may be enforced by the aplication or the database.